 Oggetto:

 Course Title: The Digital Humanities and U.S. Literary Studies

-This is the site containing the teaching material related to DIGITAL HUMANITIES: The Digital Humanities and U.S. Literary Studies, taught by Cristina Di Maio (Fall 2024).
+This is the website containing the teaching material related to DIGITAL HUMANITIES: The Digital Humanities and U.S. Literary Studies, taught by Cristina Di Maio (Fall 2025).

 The course provides a general introduction to the Digital Humanities with a focus on U.S. Literary Studies.
 We will explore various approaches and methodologies, and we will experiment with digital tools and techniques.
 We will engage with debates around this field of study, such as the problem of defining the digital humanities, offering an overview of recent critical approaches and applications (e.g., DH and intersectionality).
 Students will learn how to analyze digital projects and design their own digital humanities project.

-We will cover the following topics: Introduction to DH for U.S. literary studies; Digital Humanities: history, methods, definitions; Critical Approaches to DH; Minimal Computing; Distant Reading; Digital Archives; Visualization and Mapping; Annotation; DH and U.S. Literature: authors and projects.
+We will cover the following topics: Introduction to DH for U.S. literary studies; Digital Humanities: history, methods, definitions; Critical Approaches to DH; Minimal Computing; Distant Reading; Digital Archives; Visualization and Mapping; AI and Literary Studies; Annotation; Videogames as a Cultural/Digital Text; DH and U.S. Literature: authors and projects.

-This course will introduce students to the following digital tools: WordPress; Hypothes.is; Google N-Grams; Voyant Tools; Palladio; GoogleMaps; StoryMaps; Flourish; TimelineJs; Tableau.
+This course will introduce students to the following digital tools: WordPress; Hypothes.is; Google N-Grams; Voyant Tools; GoogleMaps; StoryMaps; TimelineJs.

-The Lab Sessions will be the following: Building a WordPress blog; Designing your DH project; Workshop on the Students DH Projects; Annotation; Text Mining; Mapping; Exploration of DH tools.
+The Lab Sessions will be the following: Building a WordPress blog; Designing your DH project; Workshop on the Students DH Projects; Annotation; Text Mining; Mapping; Experimenting with AI; Exploration of DH tools.

+Oggetto: